Tollgate Primary School working with parents

 How to apply

 If your child is eligible you will need to apply online at the Suffolk County Council website.

 Once Suffolk County Council have confirmed if your child is eligible they will write to you and to school.
 If they cannot confirm your eligibility they will contact you to ask for extra qualifying documentation.

 If your child is about to start school full-time and you already have an older child receiving a free meal, you do not need to fill in a new application form, just contact Suffolk County Council before your younger child starts school full-time.

 Dealing with head lice

 At Tollgate our guidance and procedures surrounding Head Lice follow NHS guidelines.
 We aim to work with all members of our learning community to promote a co-ordinated approach to the prevention, detection and effective treatment of Head Lice.

 The NHS say "Head Louse infection is not primarily a problem of schools but one of the wider community.
 It cannot be solved by school, but the school can help the local community to deal with it."
-To find out what you should do please read the Tollgate Head Lice Guidance sheet.
+To find out what you should do please read the NHS guidance on head lice and nits.

 Year 1 - Science Link